With 580 kilometers of coastline in Kerala, finding the Best Beaches in Kerala for a beach escape is no small task.

 Kerala in fact is well known all over the world for backwaters, hill stations with tea and coconut trees but Kerala is not short of great beaches as well.
 Secluded beaches, laid back beaches, white sand beaches or party beaches: there’s any type of beach for everybody in Kerala.
 There are beaches for couples in Kerala where you can wrap up each other in Love, the beaches suitable for archetypal vacation for couples: the beach getaway.
 Nothing says romance like warm weather, hammocks strung between palm trees and cocktails with umbrellas in them that occupies the beaches in Kerala will make your holidays more enjoyable.

 The potential of unheralded beaches in Kerala is vast and so many of the beaches remain relatively deserted when compared to crowded beaches in Goa.
-With over 2.5 million tourists descending on the Gods Own Country in a year, it’s becoming increasingly difficult to find the best beach.
+With over 3 million+ tourists descending on the Gods Own Country in a year, it’s becoming increasingly difficult to find the best beach.
 Yet, in case you don’t want to relax, you’ll find plenty going on at beaches like Kovalam and Varkala and here is a Kerala Beach Guide that will give you details on which Kerala beach should I head for to get the best beach experience?.

-ALSO SEE- Kovalam Beach of Varkala Beach
+ALSO SEE- Kovalam Beach or Varkala Beach

 Kerala Beach Guide – List of Best Beaches in Kerala